-Beyond teen drug abuse being the leading cause of death for teenagers, it also contributes to other kinds of teen fatalities.
-Did you know that teen drug abuse tends to be the most common factor in teen deaths due to car crashes, suicides, violence, and drowning?
+Beyond drug abuse being the leading cause of death for teenagers, it also contributes to other kinds of teen fatalities.
+Did you know that drug abuse tends to be the most common factor in teen deaths due to car crashes, suicides, violence, and drowning?

 - Unexpected health complaints like fatigue and exhaustion

 - Smell of smoke on breath, on their clothes, or in their room

 - Bloodshot eyes leading to the use of over-the-counter eye drops

 - A runny nose and redness around the nostrils due to drug inhalation

 - Sudden unexplained weight loss combined with a lack of appetite